 American Sign Language and Deaf Culture – The Significance of Name Sign

-Deaf culture consists of many valued traditional aspects that are significant to the Deaf community, and one of them is the name sign.
-“Name sign” is a sign that is exclusively given to the person, and it is usually created based on the person’s characteristics, personality, hobbies, etc., which uniquely and distinctively identify a person.
-When it comes to a person’s identity, name sign plays a major role in defining who the person is.
-However, not everyone has a name sign, and this may be by choice, that they have not received one, or that they did not like the name signs they were given.
+Deaf culture consists of many valued traditional aspects that are significant to the Deaf community, and one of them is the “name sign.”
+A name sign is a sign that is exclusively given to the person, and it is usually created based on the person’s characteristics, personality, hobbies, etc., which uniquely and distinctively identify a person.
+A name sign plays a major role in defining who the person is and their personal identity.
+Although it may be by choice, not everyone has a name sign, or they don’t like the name signs they were given.
 In this case, their names are usually just fingerspelled.
 The purpose of name signs is to reduce the fingerspelling of people’s names every time they are addressed when name sign can easily substitute finger spelling.
 Also, a name sign is another way for people to identify and remember the person quickly.

 The tradition of Deaf people giving individuals outside of the Deaf community name signs closely resembles Native Americans giving names to honorary members from outside their tribe.
 Part of the Deaf culture is that only a culturally and lingually Deaf person can assign a name sign, not just anyone.
 It takes time for Deaf people to know someone, so it can take months before receiving a name sign.
 The receiver can accept or reject a name sign, and it must be mutually agreed upon between the Deaf person and the person receiving the name sign.
 The name sign is not necessarily permanent as the person can choose to drop it or accept a new name sign.